imasmitja/DeepReinforcementLearning-Udacity-Project3/README.md

 After you have followed the instructions above, open `Tennis.ipynb` (located in the `p3_collab-compet/` folder in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.

+# Instructions

+Follow the instructions in `collab_compet.py` to get started with training your own agent!

+`solved_checkpoint_actor.pth` and `solved_checkpoint_critic.pth` are the weights of a trined DDPG agent!